craiglmccarthy/doc-o-matic/README.md

 # Doc-o-matic

-Automated production of MARC 21 skeleton records from pdf documents.
+Automated production of MARC 21 catalogue records from pdf documents.

 This was built as an automation tool to speed up the cataloguing process of predictable documents.